box-community/box-python-gen-workshop/workshops/tasks/tasks.md

 # Tasks
-Tasks allow users to request collaborators on a file to review a file or complete a piece of work.
-Tasks can be used by developers to create file-centric workflows.
+Tasks allow users to request collaborators on a document to review it or complete a piece of work.
+Tasks can be used by developers to create document-centric workflows.

 ## Concepts
-A task is primarily associated with a file.
+A task is primarily associated with a document.

 There are two types of tasks, `review` and `complete`.